oneup03/VRto3D/README.md

 ## Building

 - Clone the code and initialize submodules
+- Define `STEAM_PATH` environment variable with the path to your main Steam folder
 - Open Solution in Visual Studio 2022
 - Use the solution to build this driver
 - Copy from the `output` folder to the `SteamVR` folder